Programs offered within the Division framework:

 A student in Washington University's Division of Biology and Biomedical Sciences is afforded an excellent opportunity to become a well-trained investigator with a broad and flexible understanding of the important concepts, possessing the critical skills to conceive, evaluate and test the new scientific ideas that expand our understanding of living systems.

-The Evolution, Ecology and Population Biology and Plant Biology programs are housed in the Biology department.
+The Evolution, Ecology and Population Biology and Plant and Microbial Biosciences programs are housed in the Biology department.